Most Wanted (Hilary Duff album): Singles

 "Wake Up" was released as the lead single from Most Wanted.
 It was serviced to US mainstream radio on July 12, 2005, and was physically released on August 26, 2005.
 The song was met with generally mixed reviews from critics; a few noted that the Madden-produced track was a standout on the album.
 Chuck Taylor of Billboard called the song "an easy ace" and deemed it "a summer beach staple".
 He also commended Duff's vocal style in the song and remarked that it would "put her singing career on par with her hyperactive acting endeavors."
-Stephen Thomas Erlwine of Allmusic commented that it sounded like "leftovers" Commercially, "Wake Up" peaked within the top 10 in Italy, Ireland, Norway, Spain and the United Kingdom.
+Stephen Thomas Erlewine of AllMusic commented that it sounded like "leftovers" Commercially, "Wake Up" peaked within the top 10 in Italy, Ireland, Norway, Spain and the United Kingdom.
 In the United States, the song reached number 29 on the Billboard Hot 100, becoming Duff's highest peak at the time.
 The accompanying music video for the song, directed by Marc Webb, portrays Duff in several different looks, representing styles from Tokyo, London, Paris and New York City.

 "Beat of My Heart" was released as the second single from Most Wanted on December 12, 2005.
 The song received generally negative reviews from critics, who labelled it repetitive.
 Chuck Taylor of Billboard wrote: "Pop music is always appreciated, but this is a kiddie anthem, plain and simple, so repetitive and childlike [...] that is hardly a contender for contemporary radio."
 The song failed to chart in the US, but was a moderate success elsewhere, peaking within the top 10 in Italy, and the top-twenty in Australia and Spain.
 The song's accompanying music video, directed by Phil Harder, was influenced by the opening title sequences of James Bond films, and Duff sports different looks inspired by the different eras of the Bond films.
 In a few European countries, "Fly" was released as the second single from Most Wanted on March 13, 2006.
 It charted and peaked at number 20 on the UK Singles Chart and number 13 on the Italian Singles Chart.
 A third single from the album was planned to be released, but due to Duff's busy schedule and exhaustion from touring, it did not materialize.
 Instead, "Supergirl" was released as a download-only single on February 28, 2006.
 "Wake Up" and "Supergirl" were also used in an advertisement campaign to promote Candie's' clothing line for young women in 2005–06.